nashpitre/nashpitre.github.io/blog/_posts/how to find yourself.md

+---
+layout: post
 Date: 6/24/19

-# How To Find Yourself
+title: How To Find Yourself
+---

 I'll expand on this more later.
 But for now, here's to helping a friend who simply said: